-Key Phrase Optimisation
+Key Phrase Optimisation and SEO

 - Google only finds words that are visible on your pages.
 If you don't use relevant key phrases in your website content, then Google won't list your pages.
 Review your content now, and make sure you include all variances that a potential visitor might search on.
 Remember that every search key phrase returns different results.
 You cannot depend on "did you mean?".

 - Google does not always link to your home page.
 This is a great feature when used effectively.
 You should promote each page on your website to a different key phrase. eg a different hook to capture a different fish.

 - Google applies a formula when ranking search results.
 Focus on each key phrase on a separate web page.
 Include your key phrase in the first paragraph, filename and meta title of each page.
 Also include the key phrase in the link text when linking to a page from other pages on your site.
 This is really effective when linking from your home page.